darinz/PSL/13_recommender_system/07_deep_recommender_systems.md

 **Mean Absolute Error (MAE)**:
 $$\text{MAE} = \frac{1}{N} \sum_{(u,i) \in \mathcal{R}} |r_{ui} - \hat{r}_{ui}|$$

+**Intuition**: MAE measures the average absolute difference between predicted and actual ratings.
+It's like measuring how far off your predictions are on average, regardless of whether you over-predicted or under-predicted.
+If you predict 4 stars and the actual rating is 2 stars, the error is 2.

 **Root Mean Square Error (RMSE)**:
 $$\text{RMSE} = \sqrt{\frac{1}{N} \sum_{(u,i) \in \mathcal{R}} (r_{ui} - \hat{r}_{ui})^2}$$

+**Intuition**: RMSE is like MAE but penalizes large errors more heavily.
+It's like being more concerned about big mistakes than small ones.
+If you predict 5 stars for a 1-star movie, that's much worse than predicting 3 stars for a 2-star movie.

 #### 2. Ranking Metrics

 **Precision@k**:
 $$\text{Precision@k} = \frac{|\text{relevant items in top-k}|}{k}$$

+**Intuition**: Precision@k measures what fraction of your top-k recommendations are actually relevant.
+If you recommend 10 movies and 7 of them are movies the user would actually like, your precision@10 is 70%.

 **Recall@k**:
 $$\text{Recall@k} = \frac{|\text{relevant items in top-k}|}{|\text{total relevant items}|}$$

+**Intuition**: Recall@k measures what fraction of all relevant items you managed to include in your top-k recommendations.
+If there are 20 movies the user would like and you included 15 of them in your top-10 recommendations, your recall@10 is 75%.

 **NDCG@k**:
 $$\text{NDCG@k} = \frac{\text{DCG@k}}{\text{IDCG@k}}$$

 where $\text{DCG@k} = \sum_{i=1}^k \frac{2^{rel_i} - 1}{\log_2(i+1)}$.

+**Intuition**: NDCG@k is like precision@k but also considers the order of recommendations.
+It's better to have the most relevant items at the top of your list.
+The formula gives more weight to items ranked higher in the list, and the denominator normalizes by the best possible ranking.

 ### Theoretical Guarantees